 Verify Permissions

-After granting permissions, verify the managed identity can see Arc SQL Servers across subscriptions:
+After granting permissions, verify the managed identities can see Arc SQL Servers across subscriptions:

 # Test the query in Log Analytics